70 Cold Lunch Ideas That Go Beyond PB&J

 3. Lemon-Roasted Potatoes, Chicken and Spinach with Tzatziki

 It’s not just the adorable bento box that makes this lunch look irresistible.
 It’s the fact that everything tastes amazing straight from the refrigerator (and will keep for up to five days).
+Make a double batch for you and your kids.

 7. Avocado Chicken Salad

-Chicken salad recipes are a dime a dozen, but skip the outdated grapes, cranberries and nuts and add avocado to this cold lunch classic instead.
+Chicken salad recipes are a dime a dozen, but skip the outdated grapes, cranberries and nuts and add avocado to the cold lunch classic instead.
 It’s creamy with less mayo and packed with healthy fats—a win-win.

 8. Greek Yogurt Chicken Salad Stuffed Peppers